About the degree programme

 You can choose courses related to your degree, or you can try something different and new to you.

-We try to provide a wide range of option courses to choose from but these can be changed or cancelled at short notice.
-Course capacity and timetabling constraints can limit places on option courses.
-Therefore, we cannot guarantee every offer holder their top choice of option courses.
+Although we try to provide a wide range of option courses to choose from, these can be subject to change or cancellation at short notice.
+Places on option courses can be limited due to course capacity and timetabling constraints.
+It may not be possible to guarantee every student their top choice of option courses.

 Data innovation